-6.2 The basics of 3D tuning tables and load types
+6.2 Basics of 3D tuning tables and loads

 At this point, a lot of your tuning from now on will involve 3D tuning tables, so this would be a good point to explain what these tables are and how to use them.
 Here's an example, in this case, an AFR (air/fuel ratio) table.